 What sets your business apart from the competition?
 What are the things that your business can excel at?
 You need to identify the unique advantages that the company or product has.

-Such as a strong brand reputation, a loyal customer base, cutting-edge technology, innovative product, efficient processes, skilled employee, etc.
+Such as a strong brand reputation, a loyal customer base, cutting-edge technology, innovative products, efficient processes, skilled employees, etc.

 5. List down weaknesses –

 What are the areas where your business could improve?
 Identify all the limitations that the company or product/processes face, such as limited resources, high cost, poor marketing strategy, outdated technology, inadequate resources, etc.

 6. Identify opportunities –

 What are the trends in your industry that could benefit your business?
 Identify all the external factors that could provide growth and success, such as new market trends, the rise of a new market, untapped customer segments, emerging technologies, entry of new competitors, etc.

 What are the external factors that could negatively impact your business?
 Identify all the external challenges that could harm the company or product/process such as increased competition, changes in regulations, changes in the market, entry of new competitors, market downturns, etc.

 8. Evaluate SWOT analysis –

 Consider the potential impact of each factor on the company or product/process and prioritize the strengths, weaknesses, opportunities, and threats based on their level of importance.
 This will help you focus your efforts on the most critical areas.